Many people make the mistake of underestimating the impact of the Skills & Endorsements section of their LinkedIn profile. That is a BIG mistake!

 In turn, LinkedIn may prompt these users with a note that you've endorsed them, and when they view YOUR profile, the same thing will happen.
 Therefore, it can make sense to visit colleagues' profiles, and consider validating their Skills as a way to gain endorsements.

-Click on "Reorder skills & endorsements" in the Skills edit mode (circled in the image above) to adjust your Skills.
-Then, make it clear to LinkedIn that you are open to being endorsed for your Skills.
+Click on “Reorder skills & endorsements” in the Skills edit mode (circled in the image above) to adjust your Skills.
+Make it clear to LinkedIn that you are open to being endorsed for your Skills (if you are getting started), OR click on “Adjust endorsement settings” (if you already have endorsements).
 Then, this window will open:

 Option 1 in the box above tells LinkedIn that you will accept Endorsements.
 Be sure this says "Yes," particularly if you currently have no, or few, Skills & Endorsements in your profile.
 The two remaining options give LinkedIn permission to recommend endorsements for you to receive and to give.